maxmelnick/maxmelnick.github.io/_posts/2016-04-18-faster-python-data-scraping.md

 This was my first experience using the [gvent](http://www.gevent.org/gevent.pool.html) package so I'd like to experiment with it in more detail and see what similar options are available.
 For example, I'd like to experiment to find the optimal size of the `gevent.pool`.
 In this post I chose a pool size of 25 based off some quick experimentation of using different values.
 I noticed above a value of 25, the performance increase was barely noticeable, but I'd like to explore in more detail why that might be.

 Anyways, until next time and happy scraping!

+## Source

+You can check out [this](https://github.com/maxmelnick/movie_scraping/blob/master/http-request-optimization.ipynb) Jupyter Notebook on my Github repository to see the full source for this post.